1. To validate existing assumptions of usability issues in our product.

-When participants had went through all the tasks, I had a short discussion with them in regard of the whole process and thank them for the participation.
+When participants had gone through all the tasks, I had a short discussion with them in regard to the whole process and thank them for the participation.
 Asking “Is there anything you want to mention that I didn’t cover?” was magically useful and helped me get valuable insights that we didn’t think of before.

-To gain an holistic understanding of the testing results, I summarized all the ratings into another table.
-Comparing the completion rate of each task from all 4 tests(5 participants among whom 2 did a test together), I marked tasks with less than 50% completion rate .
+To gain a holistic understanding of the testing results, I summarized all the ratings into another table.
+Comparing the completion rate of each task from all 4 tests(5 participants among whom 2 did a test together), I marked tasks with less than 50% completion rate.

-Table 2: Example of a task completion table to record test result
+Table 2: Example of a task completion table to record the test result

 Then I went back to my previous table of detailed tasks and checked my notes to understand at which specific step the participant failed, and why.
 The corresponding UI part would be where the improvements are needed.

 Table 3: Going back to the previous table.